 We welcome anyone in their 20s, 30s and beyond, who wants to grapple with spiritual questions and enjoy the company of other seekers in transition.

-Following the 11am service, we often meet to share a meal and discussion.
-Every year we choose a theme for our meetings – a book, a prayer practice, or a theological issue – to pursue.
+We sometimes choose a theme for our meetings – a book, a prayer practice, or a theological issue.
 Bridge members are a diverse crowd, and we always have a variety of viewpoints represented.

 The best way to keep in touch with us is to be added to our email list.
 Contact the Rev. Susan Richardson for more information.

 Members of the Bridge work in tandem with the Christ Church community to engage with their impoverished neighbors in Center City and beyond.
 Additionally, they work with women and children in West Philly and participate in Episcopal Community Services outreach drives to support the St. James School.

 Members of the Bridge also regularly prepare and serve meals at Old First Reformed Church shelter – which hosts a cold-weather shelter from November through April.
 This is a great opportunity to give back to the city and enjoy fellowship with shelter residents and fellow parishioners.
 Members gather to prep and cook, and sit down to eat with the men of the shelter.
 Children ages 11 and up are welcome to join.